Bullfighting: Animal welfare

 RSPCA assistant director for public affairs David Bowles said: "The RSPCA is strongly opposed to bullfighting.
 It is an inhumane and outdated practice that continues to lose support, including from those living in the countries where this takes place such as Spain, Portugal and France."

 The bullfighting guide The Bulletpoint Bullfight warns that bullfighting is "not for the squeamish," advising spectators to "be prepared for blood."
 The guide details prolonged and profuse bleeding caused by horse-mounted lancers, the charging by the bull of a blindfolded, armored horse who is "sometimes doped up, and unaware of the proximity of the bull", the placing of barbed darts by banderilleros and the matador's fatal sword thrust.
 The guide stresses that these procedures are a normal part of bullfighting and that death is rarely instantaneous.
 The guide further warns those attending bullfights to "Be prepared to witness various failed attempts at killing the animal before it lies down."

-Alexander Fiske-Harrison, who trained as a bullfighter to research for his book on the topic (and trained in biological sciences and moral philosophy before that), has pointed out that the bull lives three times longer than do cattle reared exclusively for meat, and lives wild during that period in meadows and forests which are funded by the premium the bullfight's box office adds on to the price of their meat, should be taken into account when weighing concerns about both animal welfare and the environment.
-He also speculated that the adrenalizing nature of the 30-minute spectacle may reduce the bull's suffering even below that of the stress and anxiety of queueing in the abattoir.
-However, zoologist and animal rights activist Jordi Casamitjana argues that the bulls do experience a high degree of suffering and "all aspects of any bullfight, from the transport to the death, are in themselves causes of suffering."
+Alexander Fiske-Harrison, who trained as a bullfighter to research for his book on the topic, has pointed out that some bulls live three times longer than do cattle reared exclusively for meat, and lives wild during that period in meadows and forests which are funded by the premium the bullfight's box office adds on to the price of their meat, should be taken into account when weighing concerns about both animal welfare and the environment.
+He also speculated that the adrenalizing nature of the 30-minute spectacle possibly may reduce the bull's suffering even below that of the stress and anxiety of queueing in the abattoir.
+However, this can be compared to arguing that the life expectancy and quality of life of, for example, enslaved people or inmates of death row should be taken into account when judging the torture and murder of a senior human being that lived prosperously.
+Furthermore, zoologist and animal rights activist Jordi Casamitjana argues that the bulls do experience a high degree of suffering and "all aspects of any bullfight, from the transport to the death, are in themselves causes of suffering."